-The Chase Freedom Unlimited introductory APR is 0% for 15 months on purchases.
-Chase Freedom Unlimited’s regular APR is 14.99% - 23.74% (V).
-It will apply after the promotional 0% rate expires.
+The Chase Freedom Unlimited APR is 15.24% - 23.99% (V), with the actual rate depending on factors such as your income, credit history and existing debt.
+Chase Freedom Unlimited also offers an intro APR of 0% for 15 months on both purchases and balance transfers.
+After the card’s intro rate expires, the regular interest rate applies to any remaining balance.
 The better an applicant’s credit standing, the higher their odds are of getting a rate at the low end of the range.

 You won’t have to worry about the Chase Freedom Unlimited APR if you pay the balance in full every month.
 Chase Freedom Unlimited gives you a 21-day grace period from the close of each billing period until the payment due date.
 If you pay off the entire balance during that timeframe, you will avoid having any interest charges.